A woman walking alone through a calm city street, moving slowly and with intention

 Now Enter the Flâneuse (Not as Fantasy, but as Practice)

-The flâneuse is the reclamation of that right.
+The flâneuse reclaims that right.

 ☺️ She is not idle.